janndesu/20-03-2021/README.md

 Because people are sensitive to life forces.

-Ff someone is helping, warm, accepting and coherent it brings up our positive lenses, get curious about something positive, free and exciting, and we then see inspiring works, notable processes and wonderful creations.
+If someone is helping, warm, accepting and coherent it brings up our positive lenses, get curious about something positive, free and exciting, and we then see inspiring works, notable processes and wonderful creations.

-Ff incoherent, we feel off and feel there's something went wrong, in a moment we look things negativity making our lenses critical and closed. we feel limited, feeling dragged into some negative and uncomfortable feelings. then we just don't want to talk anymore..
+If incoherent, we feel off and feel there's something went wrong, in a moment we look things negativity making our lenses critical and closed. we feel limited, feeling dragged into some negative and uncomfortable feelings. then we just don't want to talk anymore..

+Again, people are sensitive to life forces because,

 We are designed to feel the vibration of coherence and non coherence. in fact all matter is a vibration so we all swim in waves and frequencies. the more we tune in to coherence and higher frequencies the more we better understand the universe and we better position our ego and our identity.